-More than 37 lakh visitors pour into the city (population 31 lakh) every year to pray in its mine major temples along the 84 prominent Ghats on the river bank, to cremate and immerse the ashes of their departed ones in the sacred waters of the Ganga, to spend time hearing the chanting of scared hymns in one of the 20 main ashrams, or just to roam around its 13 famous ancient lanes or visit the weavers who make the famous banaras silk saris.
+More than 37 lakh visitors pour into the city (population 31 lakh) every year to pray in its nine major temples along the 84 prominent Ghats on the river bank, to cremate and immerse the ashes of their departed ones in the sacred waters of the Ganga, to spend time hearing the chanting of sacred hymns in one of the 20 main ashrams, or just to roam around its 13 famous ancient lanes or visit the weavers who make the famous Banaras silk saris.

 History and heritage is no match against the tourist influx into the 49 sq.km-city.
 Chaotic traffic, pollution, piles of rotting garbage and the stink of human and animal waste is what greet visitors at today’s Varanasi With just 10-12 hours of power supply daily, the city is literally groaning under the weight of the demands made by its over 65 lakh visitors and residents.

 “The ancient, sacred fabric of Varanasi is being ruined,” says an anguished Batuk Prasad Shastri, General Secretary of the Kashi Vidwat Parishad, a body is the fragrance of flowers at the Ghats which have been captured by goond.
 Now they stink.
 Pilgrimage has become just a formality here,” he said.